shaunc44/Feed-Reader-Testing/README.md

 			class.
 In the webpage, the menu will not toggle open or close and you will see an error message of "Expected true to be false".
 INITIAL ENTRIES:
-	Test 6:	Empty one of the names in the 'allFeeds' array in app.js.
-The test will fail with an error message of "Expected 0 not to be 0".
+	Test 6:	Delete the 'entry' class in index.html.
+The test will fail with an error message of "Expected 0 to be greater than 0".
 NEW FEED SELECTION:
-	Test 7:	Empty one of the names in the 'allFeeds' array in app.js.
-The test will fail with an error message of "Expected 0 not to be 0".
+	Test 7:	For the last test please go app.js and comment out the content of the loadFeed() function which will cause the New Feed Selection test to fail with an error message of "Error: Timeout".

 INSTALLATION